 Asperger’s Disorder was added to the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM-IV) in 1994 as a separate disorder from autism.
 However, there are still many professionals who consider Asperger’s Disorder a less severe form of autism.
-In 2013, the DSM-5 replaced autism, Asperger’s Disorder and other pervasive developmental disorders with the umbrella diagnosis of autism spectrum disorder.
+In 2013, the DSM-5 replaced Autistic Disorder, Asperger’s Disorder and other pervasive developmental disorders with the umbrella diagnosis of autism spectrum disorder.

 One of the major differences between Asperger’s Disorder and autism is that, by definition, there is no speech delay in Asperger’s.
 In fact, children with Asperger’s Disorder frequently have good language skills; they simply use language in different ways.
 Speech patterns may be unusual, lack inflection or have a rhythmic nature, or may be formal, but too loud or high-pitched.
 Children with Asperger’s Disorder may not understand the subtleties of language, such as irony and humor, or they may not understand the give-and-take nature of a conversation.

 Another distinction between Asperger’s Disorder and autism concerns cognitive ability.
 While some individuals with autism have intellectual disabilities, by definition, a person with Asperger’s Disorder cannot have a “clinically significant” cognitive delay, and most possess average to above-average intelligence.

 While motor difficulties are not a specific criterion for Asperger’s, children with Asperger’s Disorder frequently have motor skill delays and may appear clumsy or awkward.